thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Statement of need

-The solid mechanic applications in `MFEM` are mostly limited to simple constitutive equations such as elasticity and hyperelasticity, which is insufficient to address complex nuclear fuel simulations.
+The solid mechanic examples in `MFEM` are mostly limited to simple constitutive equations such as elasticity and hyperelasticity without internal state variables.
+This is insufficient to address many engineering studies and in particular complex nuclear fuel simulations.

 The aim of `MFEM/MGIS` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++`